Drea, shortly before she unwillingly rode off into the sunset on her dog, Spot, circa 1985

 Drea and her father building a greenhouse, April 2000

 Drea Damara was born and raised on a farm in North Central Illinois.
 She spent her youth working in the fields, taking care of the family's livestock, and going on adventures in the woods with her three sisters.
-With a family of seven (including Drea's parents and her invalid grandmother) in an old farmhouse with no air conditioning and only one bathroom (and an outhouse) and one television, Drea spent much of her youth outdoors.
+With a family of seven (including Drea's parents and her invalid grandmother) in an old farmhouse with no air conditioning, one bathroom (and an outhouse), and one television, Drea spent much of her youth outdoors.

 Her grandmother, whom she called Busia, had been paralyzed from a stroke years prior.
 Drea made it a point each day to perform some antic to make her laugh and brighten her day.
 One of her fondest memories to this day is of the times she would get in trouble from her parents - her Busia would knock on the adjoining wall to their bedrooms to cheer her up and let her know she still thought she was a good kid.